joehunterdev/react-complete-guide/readme.md

   - `useQuery` takes a `staleTime` param
     - You can make sure no unecessary requests are made
     - `gcTime` garbage cleanup
+  - To pass a param into useQuery can write anonymouse function
+  - We now need a different key for each event
+  - Using `useRef` will be tricky as it *doesnt* trigger the function to re-execute
+  - ? only access if undefined
   ####  Dynamic Query Functions & Query Keys

   ####  The Query Configuration Object & Aborting Requests